pgRouting/workshop/docs/source/chapters/shortest_path.rst

 Exercise 2 - Many Pedestrians going to the same destination.
 ...............................................................................

-.. rubric:: Walking from the Westin and Seaport hotels to have a beer (in meters).
+.. rubric:: Walking from the Westin and Seaport hotels to the brewry (in meters).

+.. thumbnail:: /images/pedestrian-route2.png
+  :width: 300pt
+  :alt: From the hotels, going to the brewry

 * The pedestrians are located at vertices ``3986``, ``9411``.
 * All pedestrians want to go to vertex ``13009``.